Mid and South Essex Healthcare Libraries

 Membership is open to all Mid and South Essex Trust staff and students on placement.
-It's also open to all Provide CIC staff, EPUT staff (not Bank staff) and specific Pathology First staff.
+It's also open to Provide, EPUT, Mid & South Essex Primary Care and specific Pathology First staff.
 Our libraries are located at:

 - Basildon - in the Education Centre